-In a world where many people live online more than offline, it is that important to study and understand the digital universe at its all.
+When many people live online more than offline, it is important to study and understand the digital world in its entirety.

 These are the questions we’ll try to answer in the following article.

 Let’s say you have a website that runs perfectly.
 It has amazing potential, but how can you get more traffic on it organically?
 It always starts on Google, Bing, or Yahoo!

 We all know that “convincing” the search engines that your webpage deserves to be on the top is not an easy task.
 That’s what SEO does.
 But what does SEO stand for?
 It stands for Search Engine Optimization.
 And what it means is a sum of processes you need to perform to increase the quality and quantity of traffic on your website by reaching a higher rank on search results pages.

 When we talk about SEO, we usually talk about:

 - The importance of getting the page titles and the page content that fit well together;